IRR Multimedia Seminars

 Seminar Instructors and Format

-Robert M. Bowman Jr. is Executive Director at the Institute for Religious Research, based in Grand Rapids, Michigan.
+Robert M. Bowman Jr. is Executive Director at the Institute for Religious Research, based in Cedar Springs, Michigan (about 17 miles north of Grand Rapids).
 He is the author or co-author of twelve books, including the critically acclaimed Putting Jesus in His Place: The Case for the Deity of Christ (Kregel, 2007).
 He is available to present any of the seminars listed here.

 Joel B. Groat is the Director of Ministries for IRR.
 He has served in this ministry for over twenty years, authoring many of IRR’s printed and web-based resources, and has spoken extensively to both English and Spanish speaking congregations in the United States, Latin America and most recently in Madagascar.
 Joel is available to present the seminars on Engaging Not Enraging, Counterfeit Detection, Mormonism, Jehovah’s Witnesses, and the “word of faith” movement.